Visas, permits, residence

 - The relevant permit fee (cash or bank-guaranteed cheque).
 Contact Home Affairs for the latest fee.

 - Proof that you are financially able to pay your tuition fees and have adequate means of support.
 You will need to submit three months' worth of bank statements.

 - Proof of medical or health insurance cover that is registered or recognised in South Africa.

 - A repatriation guarantee.
-Unless a South African sponsoring body, citizen, or permanent resident provides a written undertaking to support you, you will need to lodge a cash deposit equivalent to the value of a return ticket.
-And, in the case of African students, proof that your country has signed a written undertaking to pay costs for deportation should it become necessary. ???
-But if your course is less than a year, or you will be attending a religious institution, you will be exempt from this requirement, and need only possess a valid return/onward ticket.
+Unless you have a written undertaking of support from a South African, you will need to lodge a cash deposit equivalent to the value of a return ticket.
+In the case of African students, proof that your country has signed a written undertaking to pay costs for deportation should it become necessary.
+However, if your course is less than a year, or you will be attending a religious institution, you will be exempt from this requirement, and you only need a valid return/onward ticket.